yyyaohhh/tp/docs/DeveloperGuide.md

 1. User inputs grades for a module that they have taken.
 2. Modcraft shows the updated grade in the timetable.

 Steps 1-2 are repeated for each grade the user would like to update for.

 Use case ends.

 **Extensions**

 * 1a.
-Grade is invalid
+Grade is invalid.
     * 1a1.
-Modcraft shows the user the grade is invalid
+Modcraft shows the user the grade is invalid.
     * 1a2.
-User inputs correct grade
+User inputs correct grade.

-Steps 1a1 and 1a2 are repeated until the user inputs the correct grade Use case resumes from step 2.
+Steps 1a1 and 1a2 are repeated until the user inputs the correct grade.
+Use case resumes from step 2.

 ___